uvaai/ml2/_schedules/2 Spring 2023/index.md

 * In general, assistance hours are from 10 to 13
 * On Monday there are group seminars in the morning, so the assistance hours are from 13 to 16
-* If there is a Q&A lecture listed in the daily schedule, the assistance will start after the Q&A, generally from 11 to 14

-### Q & A Lectures
+### Office hours

-Every module there will be at least one Q & A lecture, where you can ask questions about the theoretical parts of the course.
-The schedule for these lectures can be found as part of the daily schedule for the module.
-The lectures will always be in the main room L0.10 at 10:00 on the scheduled day.
+Every module there will be at least one planned set of office hours, where you can ask the staff any questions you might have about theoretical parts of the course.
+The schedule for these office hours can be found as part of the daily schedule for the module.
+The office hours will always be in the main room L0.10 at 14:00 on the scheduled day.

-These Q & A sessions will generally be scheduled the day after you should watch the theory videos of the module.
-While watching the videos, you can write down any questions you might have.
-There will be a question form linked in the schedule, where you can submit your questions beforehand.
-Based on the submitted questions, we'll discuss any part of the theory the might need more clarification or context.
+During office hours you can use the question queue to ask any further explanations on the theory of that module.
+If these explanations are relevant relevant for a larger number of students, they might be covered on the board, but in general, questions will be answered individually or in smaller groups.
+The office hours can also be used for any other matters you might want to discuss with staff, such as personal matters or an alternate planning.
+Questions concerning the specifics of your own code should be asked during the daily practical assistance.

 ### Email the staff